Carrier wave: Carrierless modulation systems

 The information in a modulated radio signal is contained in the sidebands while the power in the carrier frequency component does not transmit information itself, so newer forms of radio communication (such as spread spectrum and ultra-wideband), and OFDM which is widely used in Wi-Fi networks, digital television, and digital audio broadcasting (DAB) do not use a conventional sinusoidal carrier wave.

 Carrier leakage

-Carrier leakage is interference caused by cross-talk or a DC offset.
+Carrier leakage is interference caused by crosstalk or a DC offset.
 It is present as an unmodulated sine wave within the signal's bandwidth, whose amplitude is independent of the signal's amplitude.
 See frequency mixers.